The Reklaws

 The Reklaws are a Canadian country music duo from North Dumfries, Ontario, formed in 2012.
 The duo consists of siblings Stuart and Jenna Walker.
 They have released three albums, Freshman Year, Sophomore Slump, and Good Ol' Days.
 The duo has achieved four number one hits with "Feels Like That", "Can't Help Myself", "11 Beers", and "Honky Tonkin' About" on the Canada Country chart, in addition to multiple gold and platinum certified singles.

 Origins

 The Walker siblings grew up in North Dumfries, Ontario and are two in a family of seven.
 Their parents owned and operated the Yee Haw Adventure Farm, where they used to perform for visitors.
 They attended Glenview Park Secondary School in Cambridge, Ontario.
 They would regularly perform at Talent Shows for the school.

 They got their band name from their mother, who suggested the Reklaws sounded more interesting than the Walkers, Sibling Rivalry, or Bro-Sis.
 Reklaw is Walker spelled backwards.

+The Reklaws were often mistaken for a romantic couple rather than siblings during the early part of their music career.
+One interviewer asked Jenna Walker and Stuart Walker how long the pair had been dating and based every question on an assumed romantic relationship, which created an awkward situation for the siblings.
+On many other occasions people told the duo that they would make great parents together.
+This public confusion about their sibling relationship initially made the Reklaws hesitant to include songs about romantic themes in their early work.

 They were nominated for the CCMA Discovery Artist Award in 2013 and then won the Emerging Artist Showcase at the Boots and Hearts Music Festival in 2013.
 They met with several Nashville songwriters before being signed by Universal Music Canada.